-The Company's deferred tax liabilities as of March 31, 2018 reflect the reclassification of the \$93.6 million noncurrent liability for U.S. income taxes on accumulated foreign earnings, net of applicable foreign tax credits, to Other long-term tax liabilities and the reclassification of the \$8.1 million current portion of the liability to Accounts payable and accrued liabilities.
-Other long-term tax liabilities as of March 31, 2018 also reflects the reclassification of deferred tax assets related to tax credits and loss carryforwards which are no longer available to offset unrecognized tax benefits.
+As of June 30, 2018, the Company's Other long-term tax liabilities reflect the \$85.0 million noncurrent liability for U.S. income taxes on accumulated foreign earnings, net of applicable foreign tax credits.
+The \$8.1 million current portion of the liability is included as a reduction of income tax receivables in Other current assets as of June 30, 2018.
+Both the current and noncurrent portion of these liabilities in addition to the \$8.5 million paid in the second quarter of 2018, had been included in deferred tax liabilities as of December 31, 2017.
+Other long-term tax liabilities as of June 30, 2018 also reflects the reclassification of unrecognized tax benefits, as deferred tax assets related to tax credits and loss carryforwards are no longer available to offset the liabilities.